saidbouig/cleverlinx-web-78230/content/pages/index.md

         media_width: sixty
       - title: Online Store Management
         subtitle: 'Product updates, inventory and pricing.'
-        content: >-
+        content: >
           Managing an online business is a full-time job.
-I will make sure your products look great, sound great, and sell more on your choice of ecommerce platform.
+We will make sure your products look great, sound great, and sell more on your choice of ecommerce platform.
         actions: